BenAAndrew/sentiment-api/README.md

     }
 }
 ```
 Returns a dictionary of `words` containing each word with a sentiment greater than the `sentiment_threshold`.
-This word contains its number of occurances in your text and it's sentiment score.
+Each word dictionary contains its number of occurances in your text and it's sentiment score.

 A positive value means the word has positive meaning and visa versa.
 A greater value means the word has greater sentiment.